abhishekbhakat/Turbine/README.md

 - vscode server for ide
 - marquez for lineage
 - minio for S3 bucket store
+- oittaa/gcp-storage-emulator for GCS
+- azurite for blob storage

 Will be adding more going forward.